Nucleocytoviricota: Pandoraviridae

 Possibly order Algavirales.
-Pandoraviridae Discovered in 2013 from a coastal water sample in Chile.
+Pandoraviridae were discovered in 2013 from a coastal water sample in Chile.
 It is mostly found infecting amoebae.
-It has a length of 1 micrometer long and .5 micrometer wide.
+It has a length of 1 micrometer long and 0.5 micrometer wide.
 Its genome can be up to 2.5 million base pairs long.
 The replication of this virus takes place in the cytoplasm.
 Like other giant viruses, it affects the host's nucleus and can take up to 15 hours to start infecting.
 Although it is found in water, it does not affect humans, it may actually help us by increasing the production of oxygen in aquatic environments.

 Phycodnaviridae

 Order Algavirales.
 The Phycodnaviridae are icosahedral in shape with a double-stranded DNA molecule.
 Some members of this family can have a linear double-stranded DNA while others have a circular double stranded DNA.
 The genome has been found to be up to 560 kilobases in length.
 Up to 50% of the DNA can be represented by guanine or cytosine.
 This virus is known to infect algae, which means it is found in the ocean.